 - Tell lies about adults / young people

 Membership and Course Participation

-The Club reserves its right to rescind membership and or access to sailing courses.
+The Club reserves its right to rescind membership, boat parking and or access to sailing courses.

 Members, Guests and course participants grant the club / organisers the absolute right to use the images resulting from photography at the activity mentioned above.
 This includes any reproductions or adaptations of the images for general publicity purposes.

 ISA/RYA Instructors, ISA/RYA senior instructors or ISA/RYA coaches do not accept responsibility for any loss, damage or injury suffered by persons and/or their property arising out of or during the course of their activities whilst training and/or coaching and/or instructing unless such injury loss or damage was caused by, or resulted from negligence or deliberate act.

 This is the latest version of our code of conduct, other copies, PDFs, downloads etc are for reference.
 We reserve the right to update and amend at our sole discretion.